marmelab/react-admin/docs/EditableDatagrid.md

 };
 ```

-Besides, the `<RowForm>` also accept a function for its `transform` prop allowing you to alter the data before sending it to the dataProvider:
+Besides, the `<RowForm>` also accepts a function for its `transform` prop allowing you to alter the data before sending it to the dataProvider:

 ```tsx
 import { TextInput, DateInput, SelectInput } from 'react-admin';